Provider Name: Nellsar Limited

 OverallRead overall summary

-This inspection was unannounced and was carried out by one inspector, a specialist advisor and an expert by experience on the first day.
-An expert-by-experience is a person who has personal experience of using or caring for someone who uses this type of care service.
-On the second day a single inspector returned to the service to complete the inspection.
+This inspection took place on 24 and 25 October 2017 and was unannounced.
+On the first day the inspection team consisted of two inspectors and a pharmacy inspector.
+On the second day the inspection team consisted of one inspector, a specialist advisor in nursing and dementia and an expert by experience.
+An expert-by-experience is a person who has personal experience of using or caring for someone who uses this type of service.

 To view the latest inspection report compiled by the CQC please click here »